 Eating (as healthily as possible)

 While I am mostly one-handed carrying a baby all day I am just trying to eat enough.
 When I can I priorotise salad, fruit and smoothies.
+Check out four healthy eating practices you can start right now.

 This is big, especially when your sleep is being interrupted more than usual.
 Having a tricky napper means that the old saying “sleep when your baby sleeps” is irritating and impossible.
 So I will get everything set up (heat pack, earphones and YouTube video I want that day), get baby to sleep and quickly lie down.
 I love this 15 minute one for when I’m not game enough to try for this 30 minute one.